 If you want to add cross-sell opportunities to your product line, it’s imperative that you really know who your customers are and what their interests are outside of your business.

 For example, if your e-commerce store sold backpacks targeted at remote workers, it would make sense for you to create branded notebooks to sell as well.
 It’s on-brand, and most people who work remotely would like to have a notebook to jot down notes when they’re not using their laptop.

-Brooklinen’s pricing strategy utilizes a wide range of popular pricing strategies that fit seamlessly into their website.
+In the e-commerce pricing teardown part 6, we’ve looked into Brooklinen’s pricing strategy that utilizes a wide range of popular pricing strategies that fit seamlessly into their website.

 Their strong understanding of their customers and their pain points means they’re able to to build a premium bed sheet brand that still offers their customers discounts without diluting their brand image.

 If your brand is strong and you know who you target and what they like, why not try some of the following strategies within your e-commerce store: